Base Layers

 ../../_images/select_area.jpeg

-1. Tap the Spanner button in the top right corner of the Map screen
+1. Tap the Spanner button in the top right corner of the Map Screen

 ../../_images/spanner.png